DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/registry-space.md

 Prerequisite: An external Harbor repository has been created or integrated.

-1. Log in to the web console as a user with the Admin role, and click `container registry` -> `Repository Integration (Administrator)` from the left navigation bar.
+1. Log in to the web console as a user with the Admin role, and click `Container Registry` -> `Integrated Registry (Admin)` from the left navigation bar.